Skip to Content (Press Enter)

 Safety Tips to Stay on Your Feet In Icy Weather

 Ice looks pretty on the trees, but it can be dangerous to walk on.
 Anyone can lose their footing regardless of age or fitness level.
-So what can you do to avoid falls on the slippery ice this week during one of the worst episodes of winter weather in decades?
+So what can you do to avoid falls during winter weather?

 Prepare your path